 Good for: Ages 13 and up.

-Estimated Time: You need about an hour to watch the videos, but give yourself extra time to read the information here, learn more, gather materials, and discuss ideas with friends and classmates.
+Estimated Time: You need about 12 minutes to watch the videos, but give yourself extra time to read the information here, learn more, try some activities, and discuss ideas with friends and classmates.

 Key Technology:You can watch these videos here, or subscribe via RSS or iTunes.

 In this podcast series, turntablist Kuttin Kandi, one of the best battle DJs in the game, demonstrates the basics of her instrument.